 - Can be destructive if neglected

-American Staffordshire terriers can be temperamental dogs, and much of their behavior can depend on the quality of their training, as well as their genes.
+American Staffordshire terriers can be temperamental dogs, and much of their behavior can depend on the quality of their training and their genes.

 Some AmStaffs make for excellent family pets.
-They are smart, affectionate, and usually good with children.
-These dogs can also look menacing and intimidating, and are often protective of their space, family, and home.
+They are intelligent, affectionate, and usually good with children.
+These dogs can also look menacing and intimidating and are often protective of their space, family, and home.
 Their bark is often worse than their bite, but that is not the case with all Staffies.

-While all dog bites are serious, an attack by this breed can be especially dangerous, due its strength and power.
+While all dog bites are serious, an attack by this breed can be especially dangerous due to its strength and power.

 |American Staffordshire Terrier Behavior and Characteristics||Rating|